University of Nottingham

 Acted as a voice for the student body, ensuring the lived experience of diverse student groups informed strategy decisions and inclusive policy development.

-Assisted with onboarding new staff by sharing insights into student needs throughout the academic year, signposting internal development opportunities, and advising on inclusive student support practices.
+I supported inclusive and responsive staff–student communication across library sites.
+I contributed to onboarding new staff by sharing insights into student behaviours and expectations across the academic year, signposting development resources, and advising on inclusive student support practices.

-Actively championed staff wellbeing and EDIB (Equity, Diversity, Inclusion & Belonging) initiatives by resharing internal campaigns, promoting staff support services, and encouraging inclusive workplace culture.
+Beyond student engagement, I actively championed EDIB (Equity, Diversity, Inclusion & Belonging) and staff wellbeing by amplifying internal campaigns, encouraging team participation, and nurturing a more inclusive workplace culture.

 2022-2024